May 17, 2023

 This is not to say, vacations don’t help.
 Often, they can give someone the kick-start they needed to fix their problems.
 Sometimes disrupting your life just works.

 But taking them with the expectation that it will solve your mental health problems is just the wrong way to go about it.
 And you’re bound to be disappointed.
-At best, it will provide a temporary relief.
+At best, it will provide temporary relief.

 As boring as it sounds, the journey really has to start within yourself.